-The University of Alabama Fall 2017–Summer 2018 Academic Catalog was produced by the Office of the University Registrar, in conjunction with the Division of Strategic Communications and the Office for Academic Affairs.
+The University of Alabama Fall 2020–Summer 2021 Academic Catalog was produced by the Office of the University Registrar in conjunction with the Office for Academic Affairs.

 Philosophy of an Undergraduate Education at The University of Alabama